 If you have dreamed of climbing a 6000 meters Himalayan summit then this famous mountain may answer your wishes.
 It was actually a training peak used by Edmund Hillary and Sherpa Tenzing in 1953 and the route they discovered is the same one that is used today.
 In fact Island Peak is still a popular training peak for clients on Mount Everest.

-For more information for this trip please visit Adventure Alternative - Island Peak page.
+You can find more information about this trip on the Adventure Alternative UK - Island Peak page.

 Please note that the required number of participants is at a minimum of 2 and a maximum of 12 participants.
 Nevertheless, it doesn't mean that you have to be a group of 2 to book the trip.